dxda6216/q10/README.md

 This calculator is calculatig Q<sub>10</sub> values and plotting data only.
 Your data entered to this calculator will not be recorded or saved anywhere.

-To the "<i>Data_description<i>" input form, enter a description of your sample.
+To the "<i>Data_description</i>" input form, enter a description of your sample.
 This field can be blank.

 <pre><b>Data_description:</b> <ins>Enter a description of your sample.         </ins></pre>